mikeldiazrodriguez/Imperfection/README.md

 Imperfection.Rmd ...
 Rmarkdown file to reproduce the analysis.

-Imperfection.PDF ...
-PDF file to reproduce the analysis.
+Imperfection.pdf ... pdf file to reproduce the analysis.

 ## Source code and data reference